Could 'bankrupt' Birmingham sell assets to raise funds?

 BBC political reporter Rob Mayor said: "Presumably there is room to sell off and effectively outsource that, which would be a concern to tenants."

-Mark Coxshal, the Conservative leader of Thurrock Council, which issued a section 114 last year, previously refused to rule out selling 10,000 homes in order to help pay off a £1.5bn debt.
+Mark Coxshall, the Conservative leader of Thurrock Council, which issued a section 114 last year, previously refused to rule out selling 10,000 homes in order to help pay off a £1.5bn debt.

 It was despite concerns from Labour member Lynn Worrall that residents would be angry they "could end up with a housing association running our houses".

-However, Birmingham recently came under fire as about 23,000 of the homes homes had serious health and safety issues, including overdue asbestos checks as well as fire and electrical risks, the Regulator of Social Housing (RSH) review found.
+However, Birmingham recently came under fire as about 23,000 of the homes had serious health and safety issues, including overdue asbestos checks as well as fire and electrical risks, the Regulator of Social Housing (RSH) review found.

 Alexander Stadium

-The stadium, in Perry Barr, was the main venue for athletics when the city council hosted the 2022 Commonwealth Games.
+The stadium, in Perry Barr, was the main venue for athletics when the city hosted the 2022 Commonwealth Games.

 An investment of £72m was made in advance of the competition, and the facility now boasts two world class athletics tracks, and the council says "modern conference, meeting and event spaces".

-As of August, the council had also begun marketing 968 homes on land that was initially earmarked for the athlete's village, although plans for that were dropped.
+As of August, the council had also begun marketing 968 homes on land that was initially earmarked for the athletes' village, although plans for that were dropped.

 The Library of Birmingham